masikol/preprocess16S/README.md

 #### Options:
 ```
-    -h or --help
-        output help message;
+    -h (--help) --- show help message;

-    -1 or --R1
-        file, in which forward reads are stored;
+    -1 (--R1) --- FASTQ file, in which forward reads are stored;

-    -2 or --R2
-        file, in which reverse reads are stored;
+    -2 (--R2) --- FASTQ file, in which reverse reads are stored;

-    -o or --outdir
-        directory, in which result files will be placed.
+    -o (--outdir) --- directory, in which result files will be placed;

+    -t (--threads) <int> --- number of threads to launch;
+        Default value is 1.
+        Attention: whole files meant to be processed will be loaded to memory if number of theads if grated than 1.
+        So, if you are limited to memory, be careful while using this option.
+        Anyway, an option that performs more memory-efficient behaviour will be disigned soon.
 ```

 See **"Read merging"** section below for more presice information about read merging.